Tidal Heating of the Lunar Magma Ocean: Reconciling an Old Moon with a Young Solidification: Supplementary Materials

-The Supplementary Materials comprise two sections.
+{S\arabic{table}} {S\arabic{equation}} The Supplementary Materials comprise two sections.
 Materials and Methods details the modeling framework, and Supplementary Text presents additional modeling results across a range of parameter values together with further discussions.